Pay attention to your body, and do not be afraid to get a mammogram.

 “When a provider recommends getting screened, it indicates the risks outweigh the benefit and it is deemed to be safe,” Dallow said, adding that under the Affordable Care Act, insured patients have no copay for the mammogram.
 “The mammogram is covered as a preventive benefit so getting it involves no cost.”

-“A 3-D mammography allows us to peel away at the layers and see the breast tissue better.
-Studies in the field have determined that these types of mammography have a higher cancer detection rate and a lower false positive rate,“ Mehta said, noting studies are underway.
+“A 3-D mammography allows us to peel away at the layers and see the breast tissue better,“ Mehta said, noting studies are underway.
 “Now, because of some skepticism about patient outcomes, people are being randomized between 2-D and 3-D. These patients are tracked to see if 3-D mammography really changes the long-term survival rate and outcome for them.”

 Clinicians and patients agree: Do not hesitate to get a mammogram.